biointerns/biointerns.github.io/content/posts/iss_mainz/index.md

 ---
 layout: post
-title: International Summer School in Mainz
+title: International Summer School in Mainz (2025)
-img: iss.png
+img: imb_biointerns.png
-tags: ["tag_a", "tag_b"]
-date: 2022-01-16
+date: 2024-09-24
 ---

-**INTERNATIONAL SUMMER SCHOOL at the INSTITUTE OF MOLECULAR BIOLOGY in MAINZ (Gene Regulation, Epigenetics and Genome Stability)**
+**INTERNATIONAL SUMMER SCHOOL at the INSTITUTE OF MOLECULAR BIOLOGY in MAINZ 2025 (Gene Regulation, Epigenetics and Genome Stability)**

 **Where**: Mainz, Germany